kklein/pydata_ams/slides/slides.md

 # Agenda

-1. Why Causal Inference and why heterogeneity?
+1. Why Causal Inference?
+2. Why care about heterogeneity?
-2. How can we estimate heterogeneous treatment effects on paper?
+3. How can we estimate heterogeneous treatment effects on paper?
-3. How can we estimate heterogeneous treatment effects in practice?
+4. How can we estimate heterogeneous treatment effects in practice?
-4. What are we missing from EconML and CausalML?
+5. What am I missing from `EconML` and `CausalML`?

 ---